-Your radio is SiriusXM satellite ready.
-A tuner and antenna must be purchased to receive the ID number that SiriusXM needs to establish your service.
+Your radio may be SiriusXM satellite ready.
+A tuner and antenna may be be purchased to receive the ID number that SiriusXM needs to establish your service.
 (Tuner and antenna may be purchased from your Forest River dealer.)

 If the battery has been disconnected or is dead, all settings must be reset.